twisted/twisted/docs/core/howto/trial.rst

     FAILED (errors=1)

 At first, you could think there is a problem, because you catch this exception.
-But in fact trial doesn't let you do that without controlling it: you must expect logged errors and clean them.
+But in fact Trial doesn't let you do that without controlling it: you must expect logged errors and clean them.
 To do that, you have to use the ``flushLoggedErrors`` method.
 You call it with the exception you expect, and it returns the list of exceptions logged since the